 Reach 10B: Confluence with Canoas Creek to Koch Lane.
 Project elements include constructing a levee on the west bank between the river and southbound Almaden Expressway.
 The levee will be up to 4 feet high with a top width of 12 feet and 2H:1V side slopes.
 The alignment will meander to avoid existing trees, where feasible.
 A 4-foot floodwall will be constructed at the Lincoln Avenue overpass and conform to the levee.
 At the channel invert, a 5-foot wide riparian vegetation corridor will be planted and the low-flow channel will be constructed.
 Upstream of northbound Almaden Expressway a maintenance road will be established on the existing east bench.
 All maintenance roads and ramps will be surfaced with 6 inches of aggregate.
-Portions of the bench will be excavated to provide a larger revegetation area.
-Existing rock lining at the channel bottom will be relocated and reformed to create a low-flow channel.
+Portions of the bench will be relocated and reformed to create a low-flow channel.
 A ramp just upstream of northbound Almaden Expressway will provide access to the maintenance road.
 The existing weir at Stream Gage Station No. 23B will be re-located to improve survival of mitigation plantings in the reach.